A Simple and Scalable Graph Neural Network for Large Directed Graphs: Introduction

-\textbf{Aggregated feature vs. Adjacency list. } There are two major approaches to constructing node representations: 1) Graph Neural Networks (GNNs) adopting feature aggregation~\cite{tong2020digraph,zhang2021magnet,kipf2017semi,velickovic2018graph,luan2022revisiting,chien2021adaptive} and 2) methods using adjacency lists as node features~\cite{CDE2018,lim2021large,li2022finding}.
-As for the first approach, GNNs adopt feature aggregation that aggregates node features/embeddings from local neighbor nodes to obtain denoised features (we call \textit{aggregated features}).
-The second approach utilizes an adjacency matrix, i.e., the adjacency list of a node (node ID list), as its node feature.
-Hence, aggregated features and adjacency lists capture the different characteristics of nodes and complement each other.
+To improve the classification quality, existing studies have explored various node representations in directed and undirected graphs.
+However, they have overlooked the distinctions of the capabilities of the representations to capture the information of graphs.
+Our focus is on discussing the distinctions in terms of two key aspects: 1) node representations (aggregated features vs. adjacency lists), and 2) edge direction awareness within input graphs (directed vs. undirected), and then proposing a simple approach that leverages the benefits of each distinction.

-Figure \ref{fg:03_motivating} depicts two motivating examples in which methods using only either aggregated features or adjacency lists cannot correctly predict the node labels.
-In these example graphs, nodes indicate papers, edges indicate citations, and each node has its attribute vector.
+\textbf{Aggregated feature vs. Adjacency list. } Most studies \cite{kipf2017semi,hamilton2017inductive} aim to construct node representations by incorporating two characteristics, node features and local topological structure.
+There are two major approaches to constructing node representations to capture these characteristics: 1) Graph Neural Networks (GNNs) adopting feature aggregation~\cite{tong2020digraph,zhang2021magnet,kipf2017semi,velickovic2018graph,luan2022revisiting,chien2021adaptive} and 2) methods using adjacency lists as node representations~\cite{CDE2018,lim2021large,li2022finding}.
+The first approach captures node features by adopting feature aggregation that aggregates node features from local neighbor nodes to obtain denoised features (we call \textit{aggregated features}).
+In contrast, the second approach captures 1-hop topological information by utilizing an adjacency list as its node representation.
+Therefore, these approaches capture different characteristics of node features and local topological structure.
+To facilitate understanding, we provide intuitive examples in Section \ref{ssec:motivating}.